Jandson1/Jandson1/README.md

 ## Hello :raising_hand_man: I'm Jandson Moura

-I'm from Ceará and studying Energy Engineering at UNILAB.
+I'm from Ceará and graduated in Energy Engineering.

 Currently I have dedicated most of my free time to learning about development and technology.
 ___________________________________